South Dakota Birth Records Search

 - Pay stub with your name and social security number on it.

-Types of South Dakota Birth Records
+Types of SD Birth Records

-South Dakota offers three different types of birth records that you can purchase.
+The state offers three different types of birth records that you can purchase.

 Certified Copy - a certified copy is a legal document and proof of your identity that you can use when applying for government permits, school, the military or getting a driver’s license and passport.
 A certified copy will have a raised seal and be signed by the issuing agent.